syntasso/workshop/writing-a-promise/README.md

 ## Summary

-We built a Jenkins-as-a-Service offering, by creating a Jenkins Promise, and adding the Promise to the Kratix platform.
+You have built a Jenkins-as-a-Service offering, by creating a Jenkins Promise, and adding the Promise to the Kratix platform.

-We created the three elements of a Promise for Jenkins:
+You created the three elements of a Promise for Jenkins:
 - `xaasCrd`
 - `xaasRequestPipeline`
 - `workerClusterResources`